Haiti

 ANALYSIS:

-Insecurity in marginalized areas of Port-au-Prince leave many without access to any public services, exacerbating existing inequalities which fuel patterns of exclusion – a driver of violence.
+Insecurity leaves many without access to any public services, exacerbating existing inequalities which fuel patterns of exclusion – a driver of violence and recruitment.
 As gangs expand their control over strategic resources and key transport routes, they not only hinder freedom of movement but have also become more economically autonomous and powerful.
 Kidnappings and associated requests for ransom are a vital source of income for gangs to carry out operations and purchase weapons.
-While gang alliances have been shifting and Viv Ansanm is a fledgling pact, the coalition poses grave consequences for Haitians.
+Increased pressure on land and extortion by gangs on farmers, markets and traders leave them vulnerable and endanger people’s livelihoods.

-The prevalence and spread of gang violence is also fueled by longstanding close ties between gangs and elites, as well as the power vacuum created since the assassination of former President Moïse.
+The prevalence and spread of gang violence is also fueled by long-standing close ties between gangs and elites, as well as the power vacuum created since the assassination of former President Moïse.
 For decades, police, politicians and other elites utilized gangs to enforce their authority and provided them with funds, weapons and impunity for abuses.
-The lack of legitimate executive or legislative bodies and a dysfunctional judiciary have enabled gangs to continue their activities.

 RISK ASSESSMENT:

-• Proliferation and flow of illicit arms and ammunition to gangs, providing the means for perpetrating abuses and possible atrocities.
+• Proliferation and flow of illicit arms and ammunition, fueling violence and providing the means for perpetrating abuses.

 • Grave acts of violence, including forcible recruitment of children, as well as systematic sexual violence, particularly against women and girls.